Best Chicken Shrimp Wontons

 - When working with wonton wrappers, keep them covered with a damp cloth or plastic wrap to prevent them from drying out and cracking.

-A: Yes, you can make chicken fried wontons in advance and fry them when you are ready to eat.
+Yes, you can make chicken fried wontons in advance and fry them when you are ready to eat.
 Store uncooked wontons in an airtight container in the refrigerator, keep space in between each wonton to avoid sticking to each other.

-Fried Chicken Shrimp Wonton
+Fried Chicken Shrimp Wontons

 Ingredients